Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Lebesgue Criterion for Existence of Riemann Integrals.md

 ````

 Next, we introduce the concept of oscillation,
-which is actually has been already applied
+which has actually been already applied
 in several proofs from previous sections.